 - G104.1 is allocated by the SADMP for 'at least' 5 new homes.
 This site benefits from outline planning permission (18/01980/O) for 5 dwellings. - G104.2 is allocated by the SADMP for 'at least' This site has 5 new homes.
 This site benefits from planning permission (16/01480/O & 19/01062/RM) for 5 dwellings. - G104.3 is allocated by the SADMP for 'at least' 5 new homes.
-The site is owned by Upwell Parish Council and through their Neighbourhood Plan they are seeking to expand the site in area and increase the allocation number to in the region of 30 new homes. - G104.4 is allocated by the SADMP for 'at least' 15 new homes.
+The site is owned by Upwell Parish Council and through their Neighbourhood Plan they are seeking to expand the site in area and increase the allocation number to in the region of 20 homes.
+G104.3 has now been removed from the Local Plan Review and has been replaced by the Upwell Neighbourhood Plan under Allocation A1.

+- G104.4 is allocated by the SADMP for 'at least' 15 new homes.
 This site has come forward as a Custom and Self-Build site for 27 dwellings.
 The site gained outline planning permission with subsequent reserved matters applications coming forward broadly for each individual plot.
 All but one plot benefits from reserved planning permission and the majority of the site has now been built out. - G104.5 is allocated by the SADMP for 'at least' 5 new homes.
 This site came forward during a period in which the Borough Council had difficulties in demonstrating a healthy five-year housing land supply position.
 It now benefits from outline planning permission (16/00248/OM) for 40 dwellings on a larger site area.
 A reserved matters application has been submitted for consideration and is currently pending a decision (19/00858/RM). - G104.6 is allocated by the SADMP for 'at least' 35 new homes.
 This site came forward with a planning proposal and now benefits from outline planning permission (18/00581/OM) for 50 dwellings.